Lead Opinion

 The hearing resumed approximately one hour later.
 The prosecutor told the court that Sergeant Barry Fitzgibbons, who had been dispatched to transport Finnegan, reported that Finnegan’s condition was “beyond an officer’s ability.”
 The prosecutor stated that Fitzgibbons believed Finnegan’s state was due to a medical condition, likely an overdose, because there was no movement of Finnegan’s legs; Finnegan was drooling; Finnegan’s eyes had rolled back in his head; and Finnegan could not speak.
 The prosecutor reported that an ambulance was en route to pick Finnegan up.

 The district court asked the State what its position was with regard to continuing with trial.
-The State requested to proceed, stating that Finnegan‘s absence was “a choice” and argued that
+The State requested to proceed, stating that Finnegan’s absence was “a choice” and argued that Minn.
+R.Crim.
+P. 26.03 permitted the court to continue with trial.
+The State also cited considerations of expense and witness cоnvenience.
+Finnegan’s attorney objected to proceeding without Finnegan, citing his constitutional right to be present at trial, and asked the court to “find out more as to why he’s in the hospital” and to ascertain Finnegan’s condition.

 The district court then excused the jury for lunch, and the court and the attorneys continued, on the record, to discuss Finnegan’s absence.
 During this hearing, Finnegan’s attorney noted, with regard to Finnegan’s right to testify, that Finnegan was not present to make the decision.
 The court concluded that Finnegan waived his right to testify by failing to attend trial.
 The court also asked for an update on Finnegan’s condition.
 The prosecutor reported that she learned from a police officer that Finnegan was unaware of his surroundings, unable to communicate, and still receiving medical treatment.
 The doctor preliminarily concluded that Finnegan had overdosed on sleeping pills, and the prosecutor said that Finnegan needed to remain in the hospital.
 The court then took the lunch recess.

 Three days later, on May 8, 2006, the district court held a hearing at which Finnegan was present.
-The court explained to Finnegan that his trial had continued in his absence because the court had “determin[ed] that it was by your own willful acts that you failed to appear for the second day of your trial.”
-The court then gave Finnegan‘s attorney an opportunity to be heard, and counsel moved for a new trial “given that [Finnegan] wasn‘t available.”
+The court explained to Finnegan that his trial had continued in his absence because the court had “deter-min[ed] that it was by your own willful acts that you failed to appear for the second day of your trial.”
+The court then gave Finnegan’s attorney an opportunity to be heard, and counsel moved for a new trial “given that [Finnegan] wasn’t available.”
 Finnegan did not attempt to explain his absence or submit any evidence of explanation.
 The court denied the motion for a new trial.

 On June 16, 2006, the district court held a sentencing hearing.
 The court gave Finnegan the opportunity to correct or add to the two reports discussed above.
 Finnegan’s counsel stated that she had no corrections or additions to the reports.
 The court thereafter sentenced Finnegan to 144 months imprisonment.

 On September 7, 2007, Finnegan filed a petition for postconviction relief, alleging prosecutorial misconduct and violation of his right to be present at trial.
-The postconviction court held that Finnegan was not entitled to postconviction relief.
+The post-conviction court held that Finnegan was not entitled to postconviction relief.
 Specifically, the court concluded that the trial court had not erred in proceeding without Finnegan because Finnegan voluntarily and unjustifiably absented himself, and that there was no prosecutorial misconduct.

 I.

 A defendant has a constitutional right to be present at every stage of trial.
 See State v.
-Martin, 723 N.W.2d 613, 619 (Minn.2006); State v.
-Cassidy, 567 N.W.2d 707, 709 (Minn.1997); see also
+Martin,

 Under the 2009 version of our rule of criminal procedure, if the court finds that the “defendant voluntarily and without justification absents himself ... after trial has commenced,” the trial “shall not be prevented” from continuing “and the defendant shall be considered to [have] waive[d] the right to be present.”
+Minn.
+R.Crim.
+P. 26.03, subd.
+1(2)1 (2009) (amended Jan.
+1, 2010).
+The defendant has the burden to prove that his absence was involuntary.
+Cassidy, 567 N.W.2d at

-The district court made the finding under this rule that Finnegan‘s absence on May 5 was voluntary and without justification, and therefore the court ordered that the trial proceed in his absence.
-Finnegan argues that this ruling violated his constitutional right to be present.
+The district court made the finding under this rule that Finnegan’s absence on May 5 was voluntary and without justification, and therefore the court ordered that the trial proceed in his absence.
+Finnegan argues that this ruling violated his constitutional right to be рresent.
 Specifically,

 A.